Water supply and sanitation in Nigeria: Communities

 In some communities in the rural areas, water and sanitation committees (WASCOs) have been formed to operate and maintain water facilities.
 These committees are supposed to collect their own water tariffs.
 Donors such as the African Development Bank have set a requirement that at least 30% of members of WASCOs must be women.
 In 1993, the Government committed itself to strengthen community participation in rural water supply in a policy document.
 In the year 2000, the policy had not been disseminated or implemented in all government- or donor-financed programs.

 Civil society

-Nigeria's Water and Sanitation sector has a vibrant and dynamic civil society implementing several initiatives to address sectoral crisis.
-The Society for Water and Sanitation (NEWSAN) is the umbrella network of WASH NGOs, while the Water and Sanitation Media Network (website: www.wash-jn.net) comprises Journalists reporting the sector.
-A leading non governmental organisation in the sector is the Bread of Life Development Foundation which manages the eWASH webblog (www.assemblyonline.info) on water and sanitation news in Nigeria.
+Nigeria's water and sanitation sector has a vibrant and dynamic civil society implementing several initiatives to address sectoral crisis.
+The Society for Water and Sanitation (NEWSAN) is the umbrella network of WASH NGOs, while the Water and Sanitation Media Network comprises journalists reporting the sector.
+A leading non governmental organisation in the sector is the Bread of Life Development Foundation which manages the eWASH webblog on water and sanitation news in Nigeria.